Mr-Proxy-source/BadUSB-Payloads/File-Downloader/README.md

 # File Downloader 💻

-File Downloader is perfect script if you just want to download your file on target's system without leaving any trace, its made for any file you just have to change $extension
+<b>File Downloader is perfect script if you just want to download your file on target's system without leaving any trace, its made for any file you just have to change $extension</b>

 ## Description

+> [!NOTE]\
+> <b>You have to change $url and $extension in your .txt file!</b>

-### This payload for Flipper Zero or USB Rubber Ducky swiftly downloads a file from a provided link and executes it on the target system, offering a concise and efficient method for remote file execution.
+This payload for Flipper Zero or USB Rubber Ducky swiftly downloads a file from a provided link and executes it on the target system, offering a concise and efficient method for remote file execution.
 Ideal for tasks like penetration testing and system administration.
-### REMINDER ⚠ You have to change $url and $extension in your .txt file!

 ---------------------------------------------------------------------------------------------------------------------------------------------------------